honuli/honuli.github.io/content/books.md

 ## Alphabet des Animaux

-This French-English bilingual book will published be soon.
-Reach our by [email](mailto:kaulana.honu@gmail.com) 📧 if you have any request.
+This French-English bilingual book will be published soon.
+Reach out by [email](mailto:kaulana.honu@gmail.com) 📧 if you have any request.

 ![Alphabet](/alphabet_cover.jpg)